-Planting & Growing

-Parkland Pillar Japanese White Birch will grow to be about 30 feet tall at maturity, with a spread of 6 feet.
-It has a low canopy with a typical clearance of 2 feet from the ground, and should not be planted underneath power lines.
-It grows at a fast rate, and under ideal conditions can be expected to live for 40 years or more.
+Planting & Growing Dakota Pinnacle Japanese White Birch will grow to be about 35 feet tall at maturity, with a spread of 10 feet.
+It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
+It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.
 This tree does best in full sun to partial shade.
-It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.